rp42dev/MS-4-Django-Full-Stack-Project/README.md

     - Click "Create new account" button
 - Shopping cart
     - Allows shopping customers to add a list of items for purchase.
-    - tHE customer can easily add and remove items from their shopping cart.
+    - The customer can easily add and remove items from their shopping cart.
     - Allow Registered users to save their favorite products for future purchases.
     - Button to fast checkout.
 - Checkout